International Extradition Lawyers

 Upon receiving a request, the state checks it for compliance with the following criteria:

 At this stage, the request can be rejected if it does not meet the requirements of international and national laws.
 If approved, national law enforcement agencies carry out the detention of the person sought.
-The arrest is made on the basis of an international arrest warrant, often accompanied by Interpol’s red notice.
+The arrest is made based on an international arrest warrant, often accompanied by Interpol’s red notice.
 An individual has the right to know the reason for their arrest, to seek assistance from a lawyer, and to contact representatives of their country.

 After the arrest of a wanted individual, a court hearing is conducted to determine the legality of the extradition.
 The person can challenge the extradition request by providing substantial evidence of the risk of torture, an unfair trial, or political motivation behind the case.